USTHBdz/C_Programming/Lecture4/Lecture4.md

 ## Tasks :
 ### Task 1 :
-Write a recursive function in C that takes a decimal number as input and prints its binary representation.
+Write a recursive function in C that takes a decimal number as input and return it as binary number.
 ### Task 2 :
 Create a header file that contains the following functions:
 - **Function** to find the largest element in an array.